-The Board of Directors of Siem Offshore Inc. (the “Board”) presents its report for the fiscal year ended 31 December 2016 together with the audited consolidated financial statements and the audited financial statements for the parent company.
-The financial statements and related notes were authorised for issue by the Board on 19 April 2017 and will be presented to the shareholders for approval at the Annual General Meeting to be held 5 May 2017.
+The Board of Directors of Siem Offshore Inc. (the “Board”) presents its report for the fiscal year ended 31 December 2017, together with the audited consolidated financial statements and parent company financial statements.
+The financial statements and related notes were authorised for issue by the Board on 18 April 2018 and will be presented to the shareholders for approval at the Annual General Meeting to be held 3 May 2018.

 All references to “Siem Offshore” and the “Company” shall mean Siem Offshore Inc. and its subsidiaries and associates unless the context indicates otherwise.
 All references to “Parent” shall mean Siem Offshore Inc. as the Parent Company only.

 Siem Offshore is registered in the Cayman Islands and is listed on the Oslo Stock Exchange (OSE Symbol: SIOFF).
-The Company’s headquarters are located in Kristiansand, Norway and additional subsidiary offices are located in Brazil, Germany, the Netherlands, Poland, Ghana, United States, Canada, Cayman Islands and Australia.
-The Company is tax resident in Norway.
+The Company’s headquarters are located in Kristiansand, Norway and subsidiary offices are located in Brazil, Germany, the Netherlands, Ghana, United States, Canada, Cayman Islands and Australia.
+The Company is tax domiciled in Norway.

-The Company operated a fleet of 46 vessels at year-end, including partly-owned vessels and ten vessels in lay-up.
-During 2016, the total fleet of OSVs conducted operations in the North Sea, West Africa, Argentina, Australia, the U.S. Gulf, Canada and Brazil.
+The Company operated a fleet of 43 vessels at year-end, including partly-owned vessels and five vessels in lay-up.
+During 2017, the total fleet of OSVs conducted operations in the North Sea, the Arctic Ocean, Northern Pacific Ocean, West Africa, Argentina, Australia, the U.S. Gulf, Canada and Brazil.

 The financial statements for the Company and the Parent are prepared in accordance with the International Financial Reporting Standards (“IFRS”) as adopted by the European Union.